Upcoming Agent Spotlight Interviews & Guest Posts

 Giveaway Details

-Reiko is generously offering a query critique to one lucky winner.
-To enter, all you need to do is be a follower (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment through March 8th.
-If your email is not on your Google Profile, you must leave it in the comments to enter the contest.
+Analía is generously offering a query critique to one lucky winner.
+To enter, all you need to do is be a follower (via the follower gadget, email, or bloglovin’ on the right sidebar) and leave a comment through May 24th.
 If you do not want to enter the contest, that’s okay.
 Just let me know in the comments.
+If I do not have your email (I can no longer get it from your Google Profile), you must leave it in the comments to enter the contest.
+Please be sure I have your email address.

 If you follow me on Twitter or mention this contest on Twitter, Facebook, or your blog, mention this in the comments and I'll give you an extra entry.
 This is an international giveaway.